eth_call | Ethereum

 Disclaimer

-The interactive example in this page uses
+The interactive example in this page uses eth_call

-to call thepoolInfo
+to call the poolInfo

 method from SushiSwap MasterChef LP staking pool smart contract on Ethereum.
 It returns the address of the liquidity pool at the index specified in the data, plus other data.
 In this case, the input is 1, and it returns the current address for the USDC-WETH pool for SushiSwap on Ethereum.